Tax Calculation for Taxable Tuition

-- Tuition for Other Eligible Individuals on all class levels is taxable.
+- Tuition for Other Eligible Individuals (OEI) and child(ren) of OEI on all class levels is taxable.

 - Tuition for yourself (Employee) that is for graduate or doctoral classes is taxed on the dollar amount over and above the first $5,250.00 of tuition benefits paid per calendar year.

-Example 1: You are turning in a tuition benefit form for 3 credits @ $366/per credit hour.
-The total benefit would be in the amount of $1098.
-Shown below is the calculation on the full amount of tuition.
+You submit a Tuition Benefit request for 3 credits at $726/per credit hour.
+The total benefit would be in the amount of $2,178.
+Shown below is the calculation on $2,178 (the full amount of tuition).

-To break it down by a per pay amount, just divide the “total tax on tuition” by the number of pays that it will be spread across.
+To break it down by a per-pay amount, divide the “total tax on tuition” by the number of pays it will be spread across.